 But don’t be fooled by all these pros.
 Even cold-brew coffee can be absolutely horrible when brewed with the wrong beans.
 Choosing the best coffee for cold brew can be challenging, but I’ve compiled a quick list to help you get started.

-Let’s find the best beans for your palate, along with some cold brew tips and tricks!
+Let’s find the best coffee beans for cold brew at home, along with some cold brew tips and tricks!

-In short (I’ve already talked about cold brew coffee here), it’s coffee made without any heat.
+In short cold brew coffee, it’s coffee made without any heat.
 Ground coffee is steeped in cold water for 12-24 hours to extract the flavors.

 While choosing the best coffee for your taste is more or less a personal choice, there are a few guidelines that can help you find the best cold-brew beans: